 Viscosupplementation | Alternative Treatment for Osteoarthritis

 However, because of age, genetics and/or injuries, arthritis of the knee can develop.
 Arthritis is a condition where the articular cartilage becomes damaged, broken down or worn away.
 This can lead to significant pain and impacts a patient’s everyday activities.
-In osteoarthritis, the synovial fluid can become less viscous and less elastic and can provide less shock absorption to the knee.
+In osteoarthritis, the synovial fluid can become less viscous and less elastic, providing less shock absorption to the knee.

 Viscosupplementation is a procedure done by a physician where a preparation of hyaluronic acid is injected into the knee joint.
 Hyaluronic acid is naturally occurring in the synovial fluid of the knee joint.
 It acts as a lubricant and shock absorber to enable bones/cartilage to move smoothly over one another.
 Since arthritis patients have lower than normal hyaluronic acid in their joints, viscosupplementation can be used to increase the concentration of hyaluronic acid in the knee.
 Research studies have shown that viscosupplementation injections with hyaluronic acid can lessen arthritic pain and improve function.